Efficient resolution of Thue-Mahler equations: The -Unit Equation

 Let

 Then

 where $\Lambda$ is the \lq\lq linear form\rq\rq

 We assume that we know $\theta$, $\tau$ and $\delta_1,\dotsc,\delta_r$ explicitly and can therefore compute their absolute logarithmic heights.
 We will use this to estimate the heights of other algebraic numbers, such as $\xi_i$, $\alpha_j$, without computing their minimal polynomials.
-Then, by Lemmas~\ref{lem:conjheight} at \ref{lem:heightsum}
+By Lemmas~\ref{lem:conjheight} and \ref{lem:heightsum},

 \begin{lem} Let

 Let $\nu$ be any place of $L$.
 Then

 \end{lem} \begin{proof} Note that